mmcguill/historical-ai/README.md

 [Paper](./Papers/Evans%20(1964)%20-%20A%20Heuristic%20Program%20to%20Solve%20Geometric-Analogy%20Problems.pdf)

 ANALOGY was a LISP program designed to solve simple Geometric Analogy problems like '''Figure A is to Figure B as Figure C is to...'''

+### Newell, Ernst (1965) - The Search for Generality
+[Paper](./Papers/Newell,%20Ernst%20(1965)%20-%20The%20Search%20for%20Generality.pdf)

+### Newell (1965) - Limitations of the Current Stock of Ideas about Problem Solving
+[Paper](./Papers/Newell%20(1965)%20-%20Limitations%20of%20the%20Current%20Stock%20of%20Ideas%20about%20Problem%20Solving.pdf)

+This is magnificent.
+Short, concise survey of the known methods of solving problems, and an incisive look at a problem we don't know how we could go about solving/proving, and how we as humans come across the solution from 'out of nowhere'...
+The example problem is the 'mutilated chess board' checker problem.

 ### Weizenbaum - ELIZA (1966)
 [Paper](./Papers/Weizenabaum%20%281966%29%20-%20ELIZA.pdf)